1bench, modern TimescaleDB GUI client

-TimescaleDBTimescaleDB GUI Client
+TimescaleDBTimescaleDB GUI client

-7-day free trial · No sign-up required
+Apple Silicon.
+Also available for 7-day free trial · No credit card required

 1bench runs entirely on your machine.
 Nothing is ever sent to us.